Department of Labor Logo United States Department of Labor

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Area prices rose 0.6 percent in April, up 4.9 percent from a year ago.
+Area prices rose 0.6 percent in February, up 2.8 percent over the year

-Prices in the Midwest Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.6 percent in April, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) The all items less food and energy index rose 0.5 percent in April, led by an increase in the index for used cars and trucks.
-An increase in the energy index (+2.3 percent) was driven by rising gasoline prices.
-Food prices were up 0.1 percent.
+Prices in the Midwest Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.6 percent in February, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) The February increase was led by a 0.4 percent rise in the all items less food and energy index, with higher prices for owners’ equivalent rent contributing most to the rise.
+The index for energy had a 4.0-percent increase over the month, while the index for food saw no change.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect seasonal influences.)

-Over the last 12 months, the CPI-U advanced 4.9 percent.
+Over the last 12 months, the CPI-U advanced 2.8 percent.
 (See chart 1.)
-The index for all items less food and energy rose 5.5 percent over the year, while food prices increased 7.5 percent.
-Energy prices declined by 4.4 percent, largely the result of a decrease in the price of gasoline.
+The index for all items less food and energy rose 3.4 percent over the year, while food prices increased 2.2 percent.
+Energy prices fell 3.1 percent, led by a decrease in the price of gasoline.
 (See table 1.)

 Food